-"underground part of a plant," late Old English rot, from a Scandinavian source akin to Old Norse rot "root," figuratively "cause, origin," from Proto-Germanic *wrot (source also of Old English wyrt "root, herb, plant," Old High German wurz, German Wurz "a plant," Gothic waurts "a root," with characteristic Scandinavian loss of -w- before -r-), from PIE root *wrād- "branch, root."
+"underground, downward-growing part of a plant," late Old English rōt and in part from a Scandinavian cognate akin to Old Norse rot "root," figuratively "cause, origin," from Proto-Germanic *wrot (source also of Old English wyrt "root, herb, plant," Old High German wurz, German Wurz "a plant," Gothic waurts "a root," with characteristic Scandinavian loss of -w- before -r-), from PIE root *wrād- "branch, root" (source of wort and radical).
 The usual Old English words for "root" were wyrttruma and wyrtwala.

-Figurative use is from c.
-1200.
-Of teeth, hair, etc., from early 13c.
+Figurative use, "source of a quality or condition," is from late 12c.
+Of the base parts of teeth, hair, etc., from early 13c.
 Mathematical sense is from 1550s.
 Philological sense from 1520s.
 Slang meaning "penis" is recorded from 1846.
-In African-American vernacular use, "a spell effected by magical properties of roots," 1935.
-To take root is from 1530s.
-Root beer, made from the extracts of various roots, first recorded 1841, American English; root doctor is from 1821.
-Root cap is from 1875.
+In African-American vernacular use, "a spell effected by magical properties of roots," by 1935.
+The sense of "person considered as the source or offspring of a family or clan" is by early 14c., chiefly biblical.

 For coveteousnes is the rote of all evylle, which whill some lusted after, they erde from the feyth, and tanglyd themselves with many sorowes.
 [I Timothy vi in Tyndale, 1526]